genebean/jekyll-beanbag/_posts/2024-05-01-automated-plant-watering.md

 ### Step 1: Weather Station & Soil Sensor

-For me, step 1 happended back when I got the [Ecowitt GW2001 Wittboy Weather Station](https://amzn.to/49ZbHhA) as a gift.
+For me, step 1 happened back when I got the [Ecowitt GW2001 Wittboy Weather Station](https://amzn.to/49ZbHhA) as a gift.
 I have it connected via the [Ecowitt integration](https://www.home-assistant.io/integrations/ecowitt/).
 I do not use Ecowitt's cloud at all.
 Under "Weather Services" in the Ecowitt's configuration interface, I use the "Customized" to send data to Home Assistant.
 I also choose to send my station's data to Wunderground, which I was able to configure on the same page.

 When I got the [Ecowitt WH51 Soil Moisture Sensor](https://amzn.to/4aWRJoV), I put a battery in each one and it connected right up to my station.
 For my own sanity, I went into both Echowitt's interface and Home Assistant's and renamed the sensor immediately after connecting before adding the second one.

 ### Step 2: A Zigbee Network

 Step 2's prerequisite was me already having the [Zigbee Home Automation integration](https://www.home-assistant.io/integrations/zha/) setup.
-Personally, I use a PoE Zigbee cooridnator from https://tubeszb.com/ - I am on my second one (I messed up the first one, no fault of the device) and have recommended them to everyone I know.
+Personally, I use a PoE Zigbee coordinator from https://tubeszb.com/ - I am on my second one (I messed up the first one, no fault of the device) and have recommended them to everyone I know.
 They are really really good and provide a much more reliable setup than any of the USB based coordinators.

 I also use [Sengled Smart Plugs](https://amzn.to/3JJhj4S) to ensure I have a very reliable Zigbee network all around my house.
 I have two such plugs on the side of the house that has the spigot on the outside.